 The San Luis Valley Local Foods Coalition (SLVLFC) is the parent organization for several projects, including the Valley Roots Food Hub (Hub), Cooking Matters (CM), Local Foods Guide, Rio Grande Farm Park (RGFP) and other local initiatives that reconnect Valley residents to the seed, soil, farmers, animals, and stories of where and how their food is grown.
 This position will involve activities related to two or more of these projects, with the possibility of being split into half-time positions that draw on a volunteer's skills and interests and can be matched with another part-time community placement elsewhere.
 The full-time position encompasses both Food Hub activities, as well as initiatives based primarily in the Coalition's central office – such as Cooking Matters and the Local Foods/Local Places project.
 Note that a separate full-time volunteer position is listed for the Rio Grande Farm Park.

 Valley Roots Food Hub: Valley Roots Food Hub was launched in 2015 as a key distribution link in building a sustainable local foods economy.
-Still in its developmental stage, the Hub serves producers, small grocers, restaurants, schools and CSA subscribers with high quality local foods.
-This placement site involves an average of 18 hours/week at the Hub warehouse, located 10 miles from the Coalition office in Alamosa.
-The project associate will assist the Hub manager with a variety of tasks that may vary seasonally.
-These range from getting your hands dirty picking up, cleaning, packaging and delivering fresh foods around the region, to administrative tasks related to managing this social enterprise and helping coordinate occasional community gatherings, educational events, and work days.
-While much of the work for this position can be done during normal weekday hours, there is one extended evening shift for packing orders during high-season months.
+The Hub serves producers, small grocers, restaurants, schools and CSA subscribers with high quality local foods via online statewide distribution and a retail outlet that is launching in 2023.
+With our receipt of EPA funding for an anaerobic digester facility, we are building out a one-of-a-kind Renewable Energy Park (RePark) to serve the agro-tourism campus in Mosca, CO.
+This placement site involves an average of 18-32 hours/week at the Hub warehouse and campus, located 10 miles from the Coalition office in Alamosa.
+The project associate will assist the Hub manager with a variety of tasks that may vary seasonally that includes aggregating local foods, assisting the retail outlet operations, RePark administration and operation, agro-tourism and education, and more.
+These range from getting your hands dirty in packing, delivering, amnestying stocking fresh foods from around the region, to administrative tasks related to managing and growing this social enterprise and helping coordinate occasional community gatherings, educational events, and workdays.
+While much of the work for this position can be done during normal weekday hours, there may be a long aggregating day for packing orders during high-season months.

 Cooking Matters: A key link in the Coalition's local food equity is Cooking Matters, a national program which provides nutrition education and works to provide increased access to local foods for low-income households with young children.
 Spend an average of 5-10 hours/week supporting the local CM teaching team, including coordination of logistics and enrollment for cooking classes for families throughout the region.
 Some attendance at evening classes will allow more indepth experience of the Cooking Matters model.